 Buy it: The Finest Bubble

-Chill in the fridge for 3 hours, the freezer for 10 minutes or an ice bucket for 15 minutes
+For best results, it’s recommended to chill your bottle of rosé Champagne in the fridge for up to three hours, in the freezer for 10 minutes or in an ice bucket for 15 minutes.

 Looking for more imbibing inspiration?
-Explore our list of the best rosé wines.
+Explore our list of the best rosé wines, from affordable picks to splash-the-cash bottles.